JohnBlue-git/CXX_Note/About C++/oop/README.md

 - **public** can be accessed by all others
 - **protected** can only be accessed by itself or its own descendant
 - **private** can only be accessed by itself

+### friend
+To define classes or functions that can utilize the memeber in this class

 ### inheritance
 - **public inheritance**